kubiGamer6000/code.min.zip/README.md

 ## Getting Started

-With these instructions you can get and install the
+With these instructions you can get and install the project and start working with it.

 ### Requierments